How Expensive is New Zealand?

 See our Transport Category for more information on getting around New Zealand.

 Another fundamental part of living or travelling in New Zealand is having somewhere to sleep.
-Here are the typical costs of accommodation in New Zealand in 2018.
+Here are the typical costs of accommodation in New Zealand.

 - Hostel dorm bed per night: NZ$27